duck-is-yellow/OSLs/README.md

 ## Fake Toon
 Using fresnel approach to fake a toon shader.
 Give user control of the highlight and shadow (soft and sharp falloff, and cover area).
-Can be used as emission to make things really look flat :)
+Just plug in a color map and voila.
 ![image](fakeToon.png)